codeconscious/codeconscious.github.io/index.md

 Welcome!
-I'm a software engineer based in Japan, and this is where I intend to share my learning and thoughts related to software engineering.
-Eventaully, I want to create my own blog from scratch, but this should do the time being until I have enough time to focus on doing so.
+I'm a software engineer based in Japan, and this is where I intend to share my learnings and thoughts related to software engineering.